 I used Cakewalk Sonar running on my laptop and a range of virtual instruments, including VB3 for organ sounds, TruePianos Amber for piano, Lounge Lizard for electric pianos, and Cakewalk Studio Bass to create basic band arrangements for the songs, and recorded harp and vocal roughs over those to produce the demos.
 (I later used Sonar to record the vocal and harp overdubs on the band tracks.)
 I used a FocusRite Scarlett 2i2 USB audio interface with an Audio Technica AT4050CM5 large-diaphragm condenser or an ElectroVoice Raven dynamic mic to record vocals, and a Digitech RP500 with an Audix Fireball V mic to record the harp parts.

 That collection of instruments and recording gear with that computer was my essential platform throughout the project, and I’m glad to have it.
 It’s portable (though relatively heavy and bulky for a laptop), and extremely powerful.
-Using a Digitech RP for my recording interface meant that I could use almost any RP at any location I happened to be at, load the sounds I needed into it from my computer, and be ready to lay down harp tracks.
+Using a Digitech RP for my recording interface meant that I could use almost any RP at any location I happened to be at, load the sounds I needed (from my comprehensive patch set for Digitech RP) into it from my computer, and be ready to lay down harp tracks.
 The computer worked very well, with maximum 10 ms latency in recording mode with the RP500 and under 5 ms with the FocusRite.

 Preparing for the sessions